ndekopon/liveapi_playgrounds/ref/readme.txt

 	cl_liveapi_requests_psk_tries (default "10")
 		Attempts allowed when making a request with the wrong key before the connection is dropped.
 It will always be minimum 10 tries.

+	cl_liveapi_session_name (default "")
+		Session name that can be used in WebSocket connections to identify this client

 # Sending and Receiving messages over WebSocket